 Here’s a list of surrounding-area suburbs and their general backyard chicken policies (as of March 2014).
 Be sure to check in with officials before starting out, though, because there are nuances to each suburb’s ordinances and zoning laws:

-If you decide to raise backyard chickens, it is courteous, but not mandatory, to keep your neighbors in the loop—educate them, maybe give them some eggs or let neighborhood kids play with your chickens, Murtoff recommends.
+If you decide to raise backyard chickens, it is courteous, but not mandatory, to keep your neighbors in the loop — educate them or maybe give them some eggs, Murtoff recommends.